adelevie/508/dhs.md

 D. The relative order of repeated components is different from other pages [31(a), 31(b), B3]

-# 14 WEB: REQUIRED PLUG-INS
+# 14 Web: Required Plug-Ins

 A. In a public site, the link to download a required plug-in is not provided [22(m), B27]

 B. The plug-in required to view content is not compliant [21(a)-(l) as applicable, No baseline]

-# 15 WEB: ALTERNATIVE (ACCESSIBLE) VERSION
+# 15 Web: Aalternative (Accessible) Version

 A. An alternative page does not contain equivalent information as the primary page [22(k), B24]